Laws, Robert, 1851-1934 (Scottish missionary)

 Found in 3 Collections and/or Records:

-Scope and Contents The Papers of Robert Laws consist of notebooks and papers mainly relating to the work of the Livingstonia Mission in Nyasaland (now Malawi), including notebooks on African languages.
+The Papers of Robert Laws consist of notebooks and papers mainly relating to the work of the Livingstonia Mission in Nyasaland (now Malawi), including notebooks on African languages.
 There is correspondence and other papers and also printed items including translations from the Bible and grammars.

-Scope and Contents Volume of anthems, New Testament, empty wallet and photographs and prints of studio portratis of Robert and Margaret Laws
+Volume of anthems, New Testament, empty wallet and photographs and prints of studio portratis of Robert and Margaret Laws

-Scope and Contents Photo album containing around 100 black-and-white photographs showing the everyday life of missionaries and locals in Livingstonia, Isoko, Karonga.
+Photo album containing around 100 black-and-white photographs showing the everyday life of missionaries and locals in Livingstonia, Isoko, Karonga.
 There are small handwritten captions in different hands.
 Some photos show the Livingstonia missionary School in Nyasaland (modern day Malawi), which was established in 1875 by Dr Robert Laws, a disciple of David Livingstone.
 Photographs include Dr Laws standing on the steps of Livingstonia Institution along with the new principal.